codeTePablo/Weather-Messenger/docs/index.rst

 Documentation
 -------------

-- The `Poll Maker` module provides a detailed documentation of the package
+- The ` Weather Messenger` module provides a detailed documentation of the package
 - `myproject.submodule` provides documentation of submodule
 - `myproject.submodule.subsubmodule` provides documentation of subsubmodule